Single Sources of Truth

 Think of getDocumentationProps as a way to mark the component as documentable.
 It’s a convention that the docs plugin will look for when generating the MDX docs.

-The end result will look like a Storybook-esque documentation page for your component, with:
+The end result will look like a Storybook-like documentation page for your component, with:

 Out of the box: